boRp/diabetes-diary/README.md

 This app is heavily under development.
 Neither owner nor contributors are responsible for actions an individual chooses to take with the code published.
 This includes (but is not limited to) any effects the app will have on the device it is installed on, choices based on the data entered into the app or any other action.

-None of us is a legal expert - we're just experimenting with an app.

 ## About this App